garlic-bred/book-savestate/README.md

 ### Chunk Ban/Server Crash
 Instructions:
 1. Put a book and quill in your main hand.
+2. Build a chunk loader to load the chunk you want to ban.
-2. Run the `/chunkban` command.
+3. Run the `/chunkban` command while standing in the chunk you want to ban.
 You and all players around you will be kicked.
 Only your inventory will not be saved.
-3. This may cause a server crash
+4. This may cause a server crash

 Alternative method:
 1. Put a book and quill in your main hand and place an item frame.